sfatty47/WollofChat/README.md

 - **Model download issues:** Check internet connection and try again

 ## Deployment
 Ready for deployment on Streamlit Cloud, Heroku, or any Python hosting platform.
 All dependencies are pinned for compatibility.
+No large model downloads required!